sbabcoc/Selenium-Foundation/docs/SeleniumFoundationTestSupport.md

 }
 ```

 In the example above, the <span style="color: rgb(0, 0, 255);">ScenarioCleanup</span> listener is attached to the listener chain prior to <span style="color: rgb(0, 0, 255);">DriverManager</span>.
 Consequently, the <span style="color: rgb(0, 0, 255);">ITestListener</span> _after_ methods of <span style="color: rgb(0, 0, 255);">ScenarioCleanup</span> are invoked prior to those of <span style="color: rgb(0, 0, 255);">DriverManager</span>.
 At this point, the driver will still be open, allowing interactions with the browser session.

-The <span style="color: rgb(0, 0, 255);">`@AfterMethod`</span> configuration method in this example is also able to interact with the browser session.
+The `@AfterMethod` configuration method in this example is also able to interact with the browser session.
 Depending on your scenario, you may need to add conditional logic to check the completion status of the test method, but this is easily done through the various status-related methods of the <span style="color: rgb(0, 0, 255);">ITestResult</span> object.